philip-johnson-2/DS5500/README.md

 - ML Packages (python)

 ## Preliminary Results
-We are currently working with Decision Point to procure a sampling of the data from their data warehouses.
+We are currently working on pulling the data together from the different data sources.
 At this time we have confirmed the above data points listed under datasources exist will be made available to us.
 We will update with further results once we have accessed the sample that we will be provided.